wpearman1996/MARES_database_pipeline/README.md

 To do this step use the `taxid_addition.r` script.
 You will need to edit this script to modify directories etc, as well as to ensure the appropriate packages are installed.

-## Step 5: Formatted for taxonomy classifiers
+## Step 5: Format for taxonomy classifiers

 ### 5a : Prepare to KRAKEN
 At this point we want to format it for a kraken database.
 For this to work the header for each fasta needs to be `kraken:taxid|{taxid}`.
 Here we format the fasta to have this structure and then provide instructions on how to build the database.